The Next Generation of Biochemical Engineering: From nanoscale to industrial scale

 To view the various levels of sponsorship, please click HERE.

-The Fairmont Newport Beach combines European traditions with California flair in one of the Golden State’s most beautiful cities.
+The Duke Marriott Newport Beach (formerly the Newport Beach Fairmont) combines European traditions with California flair in one of the Golden State’s most beautiful cities.
 Newport Beach is famous worldwide for its lovely beaches, picturesque coastline, and marvelous boating activities.
 The modern, stylish hotel features a wide variety of amenities in each room, including high-speed internet, coffee maker, DVD and CD player, and multiple telephones.
-The property itself has two on-site restaurants, the Thespe Santé Spa, a large outdoor heated pool, a fitness center, and a business center.
+The property itself has two on-site restaurants, The Spa Santé, a large outdoor heated pool, a fitness center, and a business center.

 Activities in Newport Beach and local area: